 my best friends.”

 This story was submitted to Love What Matters by Danielle Sherman-Lazar of New Jersey.
 You can follow her journey on Facebook and her blog.
-Submit your own story here, and be sure to subscribe to our free email newsletter for our best stories.
+Join the Love What Matters family and subscribe to our newsletter.

 Spread beauty and strength with others.
 SHARE this story on Facebook with family and friends.